 My painting "Sleepyhead" is a tender moment captured on canvas, born from a feeling of nostalgia for the simple, peaceful days of childhood.
 Inspired by a photo of my nephew, this piece portrays a young boy, completely lost in slumber, nestled comfortably within a cozy easy chair.

 I approached this painting with a direct, alla prima method, applying wet paint into wet paint to maintain a sense of immediacy and freshness.
 The primary artistic challenge, and a fun exploration, was to create a vibrant combination of blues.
-The chair itself is rendered in a variety of blue hues, particularly a deep indigo, while the boy is dressed in cobalt blue shorts and a cerulean blue shirt.
+The chair itself, though a solid blue, is rendered in a variety of slightly different hues to create visual interest and convey its form and shadows.
+The boy is dressed in cobalt blue shorts and a cerulean blue shirt.
 My aim was to ensure these distinct blue areas remained interesting and varied, avoiding flatness.
 To achieve this, I wove in warm pinks, oranges, and earthy tones into the boy's skin, a technique inspired by Joaquin Sorolla's handling of luminous flesh tones.
-These warm accents, along with touches of pinks and oranges in the background, serve to offset the cool blues and add a harmonious richness to the composition.
+These warm accents, along with touches of pinks and oranges in the background—where a hint of reflection from nearby furniture is visible and a shadow of the chair falls —serve to offset the cool blues and add a harmonious richness to the composition.
+The light in the painting is soft, diffused, and warm, gently illuminating the tranquil scene.

-I hope this painting evokes a sense of peace, warmth, and the universal comfort of a child's undisturbed sleep, perhaps even stirring your own fond memories of quiet moments gone by.
+I hope this painting evokes a sense of peace, warmth, and comfort of a child's slumber, perhaps even stirring your own fond memories of quiet moments gone by.